 What’s your reputation in the market as an employer of salespeople?

 Do you have bad Glassdoor reviews?
+Are you wondering how to respond to a negative glassdoor review?
 If past employees are making horrible comments about your company in online employer review websites, you’ve got problems.
 In today’s tight job market, good sales folks have many options.